 Keep a journal

 it’s simple but effective.
-Writing down your thoughts while you’re on exchange is a healthy outlet for expressing and managing your emotions.
-Writing can give you a balanced perspective on your exchange.
-Document the good, the bad and the seemingly uneventful: problems, hopes, behaviours, concerns, positive self-talk, and anything else that occupies your thoughts.
+Writing down your thoughts while you’re on exchange is a healthy outlet for expressing and managing your emotions and it can help give you a balanced perspective on your exchange.
+E.g, by documenting the good, the bad, concerns, positive self-talk, you can look back at your notes a couple of months down the line and realise the aspects that have improved 🙂

 It’s okay to not be a social butterfly 24/7

 Study abroad can feel pretty full on, especially in terms of socialising.
 You are constantly meeting new people and it can be hard to balance finding the time for yourself in the midst of it all.
 As an introvert myself, I value my own space and time for reflection, so I have really struggled with this, but at the same time, it’s important to continue to make time for things that make you happy, even when it feels like you don’t have enough hours in the day.
-Surround yourself with people who bring out the best version of yourself, and know that it’s okay to say no to some social events to focus on yourself instead.
+Know that it’s okay to say no to some social events to focus on yourself instead.

 Live in the present

+I once saw the quote “the universe is so much more interesting than any social media alert will be”.
 Try to resist the urge to constantly call and message your friends and family at home.
 Embrace their sudden absence with enthusiasm and try see your exchange as an opportunity to connect with all aspects of your new environment.
 Put yourself out there and make the effort to meet new friends.
-Putting down your phone and taking a break from social media can also help, the universe is so much more interesting than any social media alert will be.
+Putting down your phone and taking a break from social media can also help.

 Seeking help is a sign of strength — not a weakness.